The Folkie Calendar

 Drag yourself out to hear some great live music.

 The Orillia Monday Night Song Circle happens at The Leacock Retirement Lodge Ltd., at 298 Forest Avenue in Orillia (on the corner of Forest Ave & Atherly Road (entrance on Forest Avenue).
 The Circle will meet every Monday in The Rosetta Room (on the ground floor) from 7pm till 10pm.
 There is plenty of parking and tasty beverages of various kinds are available.
 Contact Peter - email@example.com for more complete details.
 Performers of all ages, experience and musical genres are WELCOME.

-Starting this afternoon join singer-songwriter Cassandra Rutherford in a weekly drop in song circle (Thursdays 1:00 - 2:30pm) at the East Bayfield Recreation Centre, 80 Livingstone Street East, Barrie.
+Join singer-songwriter Cassandra Rutherford in a weekly drop in song circle (Thursdays 1:00 - 2:30pm) at the East Bayfield Recreation Centre, 80 Livingstone Street East, Barrie.

 This group is geared towards songwriters and people that would like to test out any new material in a welcoming and supportive environment.
 Bring your own instrument.